 Most people didn’t want to register their businesses having consulted a lawyer and the bill was too much.

-Meanwhile, the official fee of registering a company or business isn’t costly.
-The fee is discouraging because the lawyer would charge for his service.
+Meanwhile, the official fee of registering a company or business name isn’t costly.

-As part of the efforts of the government to create an enabling environment for small and medium enterprises (SMEs) in Nigeria, the CAMA was recently amended.
+As part of the effort of the government to create a sustainable economy for micro, small and medium enterprises (MSMEs) in Nigeria, the CAMA was recently amended.

-Consequently, some of the requirements to register a business name in Nigeria have been simplified.
+Consequently, some of the requirements to register a business or company in Nigeria have been simplified.

-It’s now possible for you to register your business or company online using the CAC online registration portal.
+It’s now possible for you to register your company online using the CAC online registration portal.

 With such a new development, you should be able to register your business in Nigeria by yourself at a very low cost.